amir-mansoor/cpp-semester-1/README.md

 ### Computer Programming CS First Semester CPP
 <hr />

-All the coding and fun in my second semester, computer programming CS103.
+All the coding and fun in my first semester, computer programming CS103.